Crusaders Rugby League: 2007-2008: Promotion and Super League licence

-The squad's second match of the season (after Widnes) was not a Northern Rail Cup game though, but a match against the 2006 NRL champions Brisbane Broncos.
-Arguably the biggest rugby club in the world, the Broncos used the match to prepare for their World Club Challenge meeting with St Helens.
-This Bulmers Original Cider Challenge match attracted a lot of attention from the South Wales media and a record crowd of 2,041 came to see Crusaders lose 6–32 with a very credible performance.
-Grant Epton got Crusaders' sole try on the night.
+The squad's second match of the season, after Widnes, was not a Northern Rail Cup fixture but a match against the 2006 NRL champions Brisbane Broncos.
+The Broncos used the match to prepare for their World Club Challenge meeting with St Helens.
+This Bulmers Original Cider Challenge match attracted significant attention from the South Wales media and drew a record crowd of 2,041.
+Crusaders lost 6–32, with Grant Epton got Crusaders' sole try on the night.

 Eastmoor Dragons were drawn against Crusaders in Round 3 of the Challenge Cup.
 The amateur team were beaten 50–10 at Brewery Field despite Crusaders being reduced to eleven players after Geraint Davies and Terry Martin were both sent out after 65 minutes.
 Just like last year Crusaders were drawn against Rochdale Hornets and for the third time were knocked out of a cup competition by them, this time losing 20–16 at Spotland.